CDHO Advisory: Eating Disorders

 Individual medications may be subject to important warnings, which

-Various medications are used to treat symptoms of the eating disorders or their comorbidities, including antidepressant and antianxiety medications, even though to date substantial evidence of their efficacy is lacking, especially for outpatient treatment.
+Nonetheless, various medications are used to treat symptoms of the eating disorders or their comorbidities, including antidepressant, antianxiety, antipsychotic, and anti-nausea/anti-vomiting medications, even though evidence of their efficacy may be weak or lacking, especially for outpatient treatment.

 A possible role for antidepressants, fluoxetine in particular, is treatment for persons who have undergone successful re-feeding in hospital but nonetheless remain vulnerable to relapse.